NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto
      - Nominal R-value of the pipe insulation.
 If not provided, the OS-HPXML default (see `HPXML Hot Water Distribution <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hot-water-distribution>`_) is used.
    * - ``dwhr_facilities_connected``
-     - true
+     - false
      -
      - Choice
-     - none, one, all
+     - auto, none, one, all
      - Which facilities are connected for the drain water heat recovery.
 Use 'none' if there is no drain water heat recovery system.
    * - ``dwhr_equal_flow``
      - false